Changchun: People's Republic

 Renamed Changchun by the People's Republic of China government, it became the capital of Jilin in 1954.
 The Changchun Film Studio is also one of the remaining film studios of the era.
 Changchun Film Festival has become a unique gala for film industries since 1992.

 From the 1950s, Changchun was designated to become a center for China's automotive industry.
 Construction of the First Automobile Works (FAW) began in 1953 and production of the Jiefang CA-10 truck, based on the Soviet ZIS-150 started in 1956.
-Soviet Union lent assistance during these early years, providing technical support, tooling, and production machinery.
+The Soviet Union lent assistance during these early years, providing technical support, tooling, and production machinery.
 In 1958, FAW introduced the famous Hongqi (Red Flag) limousines This series of cars are billed as "the official car for minister-level officials".

 In 2002, the local television broadcast was hijacked by a small group of Falun Gong practitioners.
 These events were depicted in the documentary Eternal Spring.

 Changchun hosted the 2007 Winter Asian Games.